nytimes/pourover/index.md

 **NOTE: `addFilters` will clone the filter before adding it.
 Thus, you must refer to the new filter located at `collection.filters.eyes` when using the filter in subsequent references.**

 Now, let's use this filter to do some queries.
-Earlier, I mentioned that there are stateful and non-stateful ways to query filters.
+Earlier, I mentioned that there are stateful and stateless ways to query filters.
 The former is useful if you have a UI that is tied to a filter, say a color selector.
 In that case, it's nice to be able to save the current query on the filter.
 Any subsequent renders will get the right information.
-However, you might want to query a filter non-statefully, say, to get the number of items satisfying a query.
+However, you might want to query a filter statelessly, say, to get the number of items satisfying a query.

 Statefully: